-Our monthly "pot luck and games night" has become one of my "can't live without" events that I cherish.
-Recently, Selina and Sean both had a birthday a day apart and they each had a birthday dinner party, where they chose their favourite foods, and selected the guests they would like to share their special night with.
-I felt honoured to be included amongst the "chosen few", and relished not only the wonderful company, but the incredible food!
+Our monthly "potluck and games night" has become one of my "can't live without" events that I cherish.
+Recently, Selina and Sean both had a birthday a day apart and they each had a birthday dinner party, where they chose their favorite foods, and selected the guests they would like to share their special night with.
+I felt honored to be included amongst the "chosen few", and relished not only the wonderful company, but the incredible food!

 This unbelievable artichoke soup was the starter on Selina's Birthday Menu, and I begged Toshiko for the recipe after the first spoonful!
 I must admit, I do that with absolutely everything Toshiko makes, for she is one of the best cooks I know.
 I have yet to taste anything that isn't absolutely to die for!
 I must admit to having "veganized" her original recipe that contained mascarpone cheese.
 I have chosen to "cream up" this soup with a handful of raw macadamia nuts.
 But if you want to make this recipe nut free you could always just leave them out, or add a little bit of soy milk.

 This soup has a gorgeous rich flavor without getting too fiddly.
 The secret?
 Just a few simple ingredients.
 The other huge selling point is that it only takes 30 minutes to make from start to finish.
 It is super easy.
 In fact, that is what Toshiko says whenever I ask (with a full mouth) about one of her recipes.
 "Oh, it's easy!" she says as if nothing this super woman does is any big deal!
 The beauty of her reply is that, more often than not, it really is!